-In addition to the suggestions for the natural environment above, develop a Design Guide to help residents and developers understand the aspirations for the village and its surroundings and guide layout and design.

-Possible overarching policy aims for the whole Parish:
+- In addition to the suggestions for the natural environment above, develop a Design Guide to help residents and developers understand the aspirations for the village and its surroundings and guide layout and design.
+This will need to consider the relationship between guidance and policy, and how to encourage usage when many changes (and possibly more in future) do not require planning permission. encourage usage when many changes (and possibly more in future) - 13.2 Possible overarching policy aims for the whole Parish: